sfuhrm/adoptopenjdk_role/README.md

 # AdoptOpenJDK Ansible role

-This Ansible Role installs the [AdoptOpenJDK Java VM](https://adoptopenjdk.net/) java in a Debian/Ubuntu or CentOS environment
+This Ansible Role installs the [AdoptOpenJDK Java VM](https://adoptopenjdk.net/) as a package in a Debian/Ubuntu or CentOS environment.

 - [AdoptOpenJDK Ansible role](#adoptopenjdk-ansible-role)
   - [Getting Started](#getting-started)